About Heather Brush

 She is a CPDT-KA (Certified Professional Dog Trainer — Knowledge Assessed).
 This shows that she has more than 300 hours of experience, passed a lengthy test demonstrating her understanding of training procedures and behavioral science, and was recommended to the certification counsel by another professional trainer and a veterinarian.

-She loves to learn so that she can be a better teacher — In order to maintain her certification she must earn at least 36 Continuing Education Units every 3 years, but in the past 2 years she has earned more than 110.
-She spends hours watching training videos, has attended Clicker Expo for the past 8 years (30+ hours of learning each year), and regularly attends other seminars and webinars to improve and expand her skills.
+She loves to learn so that she can be a better teacher — In order to maintain her certification she must earn at least 36 Continuing Education Units every 3 years, but at her last certification she had earned more than 130.
+She spends hours watching training videos, has attended Clicker Expo for the past 10 years (30+ hours of learning each year), and regularly attends other seminars and webinars to improve and expand her skills.

 She believes that making training fun is important to your success.
 If you learn to love training, you’ll do it.
 If you love your classes, you’ll attend them.
 If you attend them, you’ll succeed.
 The more fun you have, the better trained your dog will be!